Skip to Content

 Student Experience

-Location of Belfast: globally-significant locale for conflict and peace research; access to institutions, community projects, case studies for students' own work.
-Voluntary placements with local community groups are also facilitated as part of this programme.
+Location of Belfast: globally significant locale for conflict and peace research; access to institutions, community projects, case studies for students' own work.
+Students are encouraged to independently seek voluntary placements with local community groups,

 Internationally Renowned Experts